Early Childhood Education: Nurturing Young Minds to Soar thumbnail

 Recognizing that families are children's first and most important teachers, effective early childhood education programs prioritize family engagement through:

-• Opportunities for family involvement in the classroom
+• Family involvement is encouraged in the classroom

 Policy and Advocacy